 This is all going to come down to the severity of your condition.
 If you don’t want it to be obvious that you’re wearing braces, invisible aligners could be the best choice for you.
 If you are more concerned with cost than appearance, or if your teeth are severely crowded, metal braces may be a better option.

-To see whether you’re a suitable candidate for treatment with invisible braces, don’t forget to SmileDirectClub’s free Smile Assessment and don’t forget to take advantage of any discounts on offer!
+To see whether you’re a suitable candidate for treatment with at-home invisible braces, don’t forget to SmileDirectClub’s free Smile Assessment and don’t forget to take advantage of any discounts on offer!

 How do I fix crowded teeth at home?